VoxSecuritatis/Blog-AI-PromptEngineering-TCROFTCE/README.md

 ## TCROFTCE Template Prompt

-> Copy and paste the following into a text editor to build out the prompt, after creating prompt, copy and paste it into the LLM prompt text box.
+> Copy and paste the following into a text editor to build out the prompt, after creating prompt, copy and paste it into the LLM prompt input text box.

 Who? <br>
 What? <br>